is the Grande Randonnée Cinq?

 years.
 This site gives information on the most common break points,

-and how to reach them (see
+and how to reach them (see this page).

 of Trekkers - Purists and Easygoers